Social Justice Academy @ East

 The Social Justice Academy at East Chapel High School is a Humanities-based interdisciplinary program that seeks to examine the world in which live from a “ground-up” rather than “top-down” perspective.
-In particular, greater emphasis is placed on identifying and analyzing patterns of race, ethnicity, gender, sex, age, health, religious, political and criminal, economic, environmental, and human rights based discriminations present in and practiced by institutions (both formal and informal) against individuals and groups in societies over time to enable students to recognize and respond to the inequitable nature of, and injustices that continue to persist in, today’s world.
+In particular, emphasis is placed on identifying and analyzing patterns for age, criminal, economic, environmental, ethnicity, gender, health, human rights, political, race, religious, and sex discriminations present in and practiced by institutions (both formal and informal) against individuals and groups in societies over time.
+This will enable students to recognize and respond to the inequitable nature of, and injustices that continue to persist in, today’s world.

 Furthermore, by applying the lenses of tolerance, fairness, and equality to the texts and topics we study, students, consistent with the Academy’s principles, can further begin to instill within themselves a life long commitment to becoming responsible, caring, open-minded citizens devoted to promoting social justice within their communities.
 To achieve these ends, the Academy’s mission is three-fold: to promote 1) a collaborative community among students and teachers through course work and curriculum, 2) experiential learning, and 3) service to others.

 How does it operate?

 Students enrolled in the Academy take classes with their fellow members all four years of high school.
 Classes in the Academy are blended.
 Teachers in the Academy collaborate with one another and with colleagues in the Arts, World Language, and AVID programs to design class days that supplement the traditional English and History curriculums by incorporating works and topics of study from drama, art, music, and language.